-This paper provides empirical evidence of open banking, a policy that empowers consumers by giving them greater control of their own data, for FinTech borrowers in the consumer credit market.

-Leveraging highly granular loan application-level data from the largest German online lender, I show that the rate of open banking participation is higher among riskier borrowers, but conditional on observable risk, good types share more.
-The signup rate among good types, however, differs depending on the level of observable risk.
-I also provide evidence that customer-directed data sharing can benefit all borrowers both at the extensive and intensive margin.
+This paper provides empirical evidence of open banking, a policy that empowers consumers by giving them greater control of their own data and discretion over sharing their financial data for FinTech borrowers in the consumer credit market.
+Leveraging highly granular loan application-level data from the largest German online lender, I show that the rate of open banking participation (data sharing) is higher among riskier (lower credit rating) borrowers, but conditional on observable risk, those who share data have ex-post lower default rates.
+I also provide evidence that customer-directed data sharing can benefit all borrowers both on the extensive and intensive margin.
 The effect, however, varies across different credit risk levels.
-Borrowers enjoy a higher chance of loan approval and riskier borrowers gain most in this regard.
-Borrowers also receive lower interest rates, and safer borrowers get the largest reduction in the interest rate.
+Applicants who share data benefit substantially from increased loan approval rates and reduced interest rates.
+In terms of economic magnitude, lower credit-rating borrowers gain the most on the extensive margin, while high-rating borrowers obtain the largest reduction in the interest rate.
 Notably, with customer data, standard pricing variables such as credit score, age, and income explain loan application outcomes substantially less.
-Overall, this study shows that open banking is indeed being more widely adopted, and is bringing substantial benefits to consumers via big data and algorithm-driven FinTech lenders.
+Overall, this study shows that data sharing is becoming more common, and consumers' decision to share financial data is bringing substantial benefits to loan applicants.

 There are a few issues I leave for future research.
-Open banking may generate unintended consequences as it limits banks' ability to extract rent from the customer data.
+Open banking may generate unintended consequences as it limits banks' ability to extract rent from customer data.
 As open banking is still relatively a new policy, future research may empirically test these predictions, that is, the second-order effects of open banking via its impact on incumbents' profitability and its interactions with consumers over time.
 Additionally, this study is related to the effects of open banking and customer-driven data sharing in the lending market.
 The implications of open banking, however, may be markedly different across various financial services, which need to be taken into consideration to assess the aggregate impact.